calmm-js/documentation/introduction-to-calmm.md

 ```

 We actually initially did this, but we found it unnecessarily confusing and
 limiting.
-The use `R.map`, rather than `map` of arrays, eliminates an odd
+The use of `R.map`, rather than the `map` method of arrays,
-looking `xs => xs.map(x => ...` pattern from our code.
-The use of `K`, rather
+eliminates an odd looking `xs => xs.map(x => ...` pattern from our code.
+The
-than `map` of observables, helps to avoid confusing properties with arrays.
-It
+use of `K`, rather than the `map` method of observables, helps to avoid
-also makes the code more flexible, because it now allows the arguments to be
+confusing properties with arrays.
+It also makes the code more flexible, because
-both constants and observables.
-Finally, it also helps with efficiency, as it
+it now allows the arguments to be both constants and observables.
+Finally, it
-also skips duplicates.
+also helps with efficiency, as it also skips duplicates.

 Back to the `ListOfNames`.
 It already works.
 We can give `List` an observable
 that produces an array of names